 Rating: PG

-This hilarious and heartwarming Christmas comedy follows Buddy the Elf (played by Will Ferrell) who was adopted by one of Santa’s elves as a baby.
-After discovering he’s not actually an elf, he goes on a quest to find his human father in New York City.
+This hilarious and heartwarming Christmas comedy follows Buddy the Elf (played by Will Ferrell).
+One of Santa’s elves adopted Buddy as a baby.
+After discovering he’s not actually an elf, he heads on a quest to find his human father in New York City.
 This was an instant classic from the first viewing and one you’ll want to watch year after year, if you don’t already.

 How the Grinch Stole Christmas (2000)